Photon counting probabilities of the output field for a single-photon input: Example: The output field for a two-level system

+in the limit of $|\Delta_{0}|\to+\infty$.
 This expression reflects the fact that for large values of the detuning the input field is not able to drive the system and we deal with two independent sources of photons in the output field.